IETF-Hackathon/pqc-certificates/src/README.md

 * `OID_MAPPING_FILE` is the file that contains the mapping of OIDs to their long names
 * `FILES` is the list of result files

-The resulting Markdown file will be output to `stdout`.
+The resulting Markdown file will be output to `pqc_hackathon_results.md`.